MicrosoftDocs/minecraft-creator/creator/Reference/Content/FeaturesReference/Examples/ExampleFeatureSchema.md

           }
           feature_reference "feature_to_snap" // Named reference of feature to be snapped int "vertical_search_range" // Range to search for a floor or ceiling for snaping the feature. string "surface" : opt // Defines the surface that the y-value of the placement position will be snapped to.
-Valid values: 'ceiling' and 'floor'
+Valid values: 'ceiling', 'floor' and 'random_horizontal' bool "allow_underwater_placement" : opt // Features can be snapped through water as well as air.
       }
       object "minecraft:structure_template_feature" : opt
       {